noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.md

 - events: events and logs emitted by the contract; dApps can listen for and react to these events
 - functions:
 - All identifiers (contract names, function names and variable names) are restricted to the ASCII character set.
 It is possible to store UTF-8 encoded data in string variables.

+### evm

+- ethereum virtual machine: runtime environment for smart contracts
+- sandboxed and completely isolated: has no access to network, filesystem or other processes

+### accounts

 ### memory management